oracle/accelerated-data-science/docs/source/user_guide/jobs/components/overview.rst

 Oracle Cloud Infrastructure (OCI) `Data Science Jobs (Jobs) <https://docs.oracle.com/en-us/iaas/data-science/using/jobs-about.htm>`_ enables you to define and run repeatable machine learning tasks on a fully managed infrastructure.
-You can have Compute resource on demand and run applications that perform tasks such as data preparation, model training, hyperparameter tuning, and batch inference.
+You can create a compute resource on demand and run applications that perform tasks such as data preparation, model training, hyperparameter tuning, and batch inference.

-Training with OCI involves two types resources: **Job** and **Job Run**.
+Running workloads with Data Science Jobs involves two types resources: **Job** and **Job Run**.

 A **Job** is a template that describes the training task.
 It contains configurations about the *infrastructure*, such as